National Warm up

 DA/CP: Also read these.
 They need to be complete and fleshed out with good warrants and net benefits where they need to be.
 Warrant explicitness are your best friend.
 CPs should come with written texts, imo.
 I would say I have a slightly higher than average threshold for CP theory but that doesn't mean I won't evaluate it if it is read and defended well (just remember MG theory isn't always worth it if you can just win the substantive).

 Theory: I like this and my threshold is pretty equal to substance if run well, but I needneedneed good structure.
 Interpretations are key, please slow down and repeat them.
-Now, I don't need several sheets of theory, MG theory, overly high-level theory, and certainly not MO and later theory.
+Now, I don't need several sheets of theory, MG/1AR theory, overly high-level theory, and certainly not MO/2NR and later theory.
 Keep it at home.
 Have voters.
-Defend them.
-Competing interpretations is based on the way that the interpretations are being upheld through the resolution of the standards but standards alone do not win without a competitive interpretation.
+Defend them. *Competing interpretations is based on the way that the interpretations are being upheld through the resolution of the standards but standards alone do not win without a competitive interpretation*.
+I think theory does not exist in a vacuum and all interpretations should be able to exist at the same time.
+I am a one-shot-kill judge on theory and prefer that if you're going to go for it as your win condition it operates as your only win condition (don't split your own burden on already time constrained arguments).

 Ks: I love them, but I don't vote on nothing.
 Framework needs to be strong or it needs to not bog down the real parts of the argument.
 Links need to link..... please (generics won't save you)......Alt needs to make sense, repeat them twice for me, and if they're long, I'd like to be told in flex or given a copy.
 Even if I know your literature, I am not debating.
 Please do the work for me in round.
 Identity arguments are fine, do as you please just don't be offensive or overly satirical about real violence.
 You must still win the actual debate and make the actual arguments for me to vote.
 This runs both ways, so anyone reading the K should do so if you want but if this is your winning strategy then make sure I know why and am not filling anything in for you where you believe I should be able to.